digital-asset/docs.daml.com/docs/2.10.0/docs/single-domain/build-backend.rst

       Forbidden for user.
       Could not resolve all files for configuration.

-   Then email support@digitalasset.com with your Artifactory username and the error message.
+   Email support@digitalasset.com with your Artifactory username and the error message.

    To illustrate, the error message may show: